 Buying a fixer-upper can be a great real estate investment but the secret is finding the right house.
 There are obvious benefits to buying a fixer-upper including lower sales price, less competition, resale potential and the satisfaction of a job well done.

 The infographic below from California Association of REALTORS® outlines the signs that mean it’s time to pass on a fixer-upper.

 We all know that the ideal fixer-upper is one that everybody wants – just not yet.
-The key is seeing past the peeling paint, warn carpets and popcorn stucco walls that other buyers can’t.
-To help you narrow in on exactly what else makes a fixer-upper a worthy real estate cause, here’s the most important points to consider.
+The key is seeing past the peeling paint, worn carpets and popcorn stucco walls that other buyers can’t.
+To help you narrow in on exactly what else makes a fixer-upper a worthy real estate cause, here are the most important points to consider.

 Cosmetic Repairs Vs. Structural Repairs

 The most important determining factor in whether or not a fixer-upper is worth the work is the type of repairs it needs.
 Generally speaking, cosmetic repairs cost much less and are easier to complete than structural, electrical or plumbing repairs.

 Cosmetic repairs simply take time and commitment.
 If you have the patience and determination to make your fixer-upper look better, you stand to gain from the purchase.
 Here’s a quick list of pricey repairs to avoid (or keep to a minimum):